-For these conversations, PIs should also be aware of National Security Decisional Directive 189 (NSDD189) that defines "fundamental research" as work carried out with the intent of publication and dissemination.
+For these conversations, PIs should also be aware of National Security Decisional Directive 189 (NSDD 189) that defines "fundamental research" as basic and applied research, the results of which are ordinarily published and shared broadly within the scientific community.
 NSDD189 further specifies that fundamental research applications may be classified if the application poses a national security threat, while the fundamental research itself remains unclassified.
 Further government policies discourage the use of an intermediate form of classification referred to as Controlled Unclassified Information (CUI), while other laws and policies - ITAR (International Traffic in Arms Regulations), HIPAA (Health Insurance Portability and Accountability Act), and FERPA (Family Education Rights and Privacy Act) - carry restricted access conditions that PIs whose work lies in these areas will have some familiarity with.